 The sinking line is cast across the current and left to drift downstream.
 A variety of flies are successful in the area from smaller wet flies that imitate hatching insects to larger streamer flies such as Woolly Buggers, Rabbits, Mrs Simpson and Parsons Glory, which represent the larger aquatic life forms.

 The smaller wet flies (or ‘wee wets’) are best fished with a slower sinking line with the fly closer to the surface.

 Dry Fly Fishing

-The floating line is usually cast upstream towards a rising fish and left to drift back towards the angler with the trout rising to take fly (if it deems it appropriate).
-A longer tapered leader of approximately 4 metres (12 -13 feet) is normally required.
-Cicada and Blow-fly flies work well in the latter half of summer, but most traditional dry types such as Adams, Blue Duns and Caddis are also effective.
+The floating line is usually cast upstream towards a rising fish and left to drift back towards the angler with the trout rising to take the fly (if it deems it appropriate).
+A longer tapered leader of approximately four metres (12 -13 feet) is normally required.
+Cicada and Blowfly flies work well in the latter half of summer, but most traditional dry types such as Adams, Blue Duns and Caddis are also effective.
 The old adage of ‘match the hatch’ obviously applies.